samyun/Ohio-Union-EMS-Autofill-Tool/README.md

  - ems_password: OSU password
  - w2w_username: WhenToWork username
  - w2w_password: WhenToWork password
+ - use_w2w_manager_for_previous_day_setup: true to use the AV Manager for the previous evening for previous day setups, false to use "current_manager_first_name".
  - minutes_to_advance_setup: Amount of time prior to the event start time that setup should be scheduled. e.g: If event starts at 5:00 PM, "minutes_to_advance_setup" = 30 means setup time is 4:30 PM.
  - minutes_to_advance_checkin: Amount of time prior to the event start time that check-in should be scheduled. e.g: If